• Skip to primary navigation

 • Get the temperature right - heat your pan under high heat before you place the chapati on top.
 Once you start cooking, reduce the heat to medium and keep alternating between medium and low heat.
 Cook at too high a temperature and they will brown before they are cooked on the inside.
 Similarly, if the temperature is too low then they just harden up.

-• Soft and layered chapati - Do not use cold water if you desire to have soft chapati; use lukewarm water instead and do not skip resting the dough.
+• Soft and layered chapati - Lukewarm water works best.
+If you choose to use cold water, then make sure to rest the dough for at least 30 minutes.
 Also, you can add a cup of buttermilk (maziwa mala) to your chapati.
 The acid in buttermilk helps relax the gluten, resulting in softer chapatis.
 Chapatis get their layers from the oil added once the dough has been rolled out before cooking, so I highly recommend that you do not skip this step if you want them flaky.

 • Reduce the number of calories in your chapati by using less or no oil!